sqlxpert/lights-off-aws/README.md

       </details>
 - Check the `ErrorQueue`
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-  for undeliverable "Find" and "Do" events.
+  for "Find" and "Do" events that were not delivered, or not fully processed.
 - Check CloudTrail for the final stages of `sched-start` and `sched-backup` operations.